 Book cover for Earrings! as an example of opinion writing mentor texts

-13. Pick a Picture, Write an Opinion! by Kristen McCurry (K-3)
+19. Pick a Picture, Write an Opinion! by Kristen McCurry

 Book cover for Pick a Picture, Write an Opinion! as an example of opinion writing mentor texts

-If you’re looking for an introduction to the genre that lays it all out there, you’ll appreciate this resource.
+If you’re looking for opinion-writing mentor texts that lay it all out there explicitly, you’ll appreciate this resource.
 Engaging, diverse photos and topics, a kid-friendly tone, and explicit advice make this a helpful primer to accompany more conventional mentor texts.

 Book cover for I Hate My Cats (A Love Story) as an example of opinion writing mentor texts